Rail transport in Ireland: Dublin to Gorey/Rosslare Europort

-There are four end to end journeys in each direction Mondays to Fridays inclusive, the first of which from Rosslare Europort extends beyond Dublin to Dundalk.
-An early morning Gorey to Connolly commuter service which, on its evening return, extends to Wexford also operates.
+There are four end to end journeys in each direction Mondays to Fridays inclusive.
+There is a once-daily morning commuter service from Dundalk Clarke to Bray Daly and another from Drogheda MacBride to Bray Daly.
+In the evening, there is a once-daily commuter service from Dún Laoghaire Mallin to Dundalk Clarke, as well as a service from Bray to Drogheda MacBride.
 On Saturdays and Sundays there are three end to end journeys each way plus a Gorey to Dundalk Commuter service.
 The 16:37 Dublin Connolly to Rosslare Europort Mondays to Fridays journey offers connectional opportunities into ships to Wales and France.
 Some peak services also stop at Lansdowne Road station as well and some services skip Kilcoole.
 This service has the slowest average speed at roughly 53 kilometres per hour.
 Services are either ICR's of 29000 commuter trains.

 A resignalling project in Dublin increases the ability of Iarnród Éireann to run 12 to 20 trains per hour in both directions through the Howth Junction to Grand Canal Dock line, which caters for Howth DARTs, Malahide DARTs, Northern Commuter trains, Belfast Enterprise services, Sligo InterCity and Maynooth Commuter services, as well as other services in the Connolly to Grand Canal Dock area.